 Total capital is defined as shareholders' equity.
 The Board monitors the return on capital, which is defined as net operating income divided by total shareholders' equity.
 The Board also establishes a dividend payout policy which is targeted as being greater than 50% of earnings, subject to a number of factors, including the capital expenditure requirements and the company's financial and taxation position.
-Dividends paid for the year ended 30 June 2021 were \$1,379,000 (2020: nil).
+Dividends paid or reinvested as part of the Dividend Reinvestment Plan during the year ended 30 June 2022 were \$2,626,000 (2021: \$1,379,000).